Historical Markers in

 In the 20th century, Schoharie County faced challenges and changes.
 The Great Depression impacted the local economy, but efforts to diversify industries, such as tourism and manufacturing, helped mitigate the effects.
 The county also saw population shifts as younger generations moved to urban areas for better opportunities.
 Today, Schoharie County continues to thrive as a rural community, preserving its historical charm while adapting to modern needs.

-This timeline provides a concise overview of the key events in the history of Schoharie County, New York.
+This timeline provides a condensed summary of the historical journey of Schoharie County, New York.

 • 1609 - Henry Hudson explores the area, including what is now Schoharie County, during his exploration of the Hudson River.